Uranium2/tft_augments_helper/README.md

 ## Features

-- Daily web scraping to collect data on the most picked augments ranks (Iron, Bronze, Silver, Gold, Platinum, Diamond, Master, Grandmaster, Challenger)
+- Daily web scraping to collect data on the most picked, average position and win rate on augments ranks (Iron, Bronze, Silver, Gold, Platinum, Diamond, Master, Grandmaster, Challenger)
 - OCR-based augmentation detection during TFT rounds. ("2-1", "3-2", "4-2") Does not support `Hyper roll` mode at the moment.
-- Display of pick rates for augments based on the selected player rank.
+- Display of stats for augments based on the selected player rank.

 ## Prerequisites